No two homes are alike. So, we

 in one spot!
 Start now >

-It’s important to clean and disinfect your cutting board after each use to avoid contaminating things like vegetables with bacteria from raw meat.
-If you’re cutting different food items during the preparation of one meal, you might want to use multiple boards—one for meat and one for vegetables.
+It’s important to clean and disinfect your cutting board after each use to avoid cross contamination and bacteria buildup.
+If you’re cutting different food items during the preparation of one meal, you might want to use multiple boards — one for meat and one for vegetables.

-Rinse your board.
-Mix a 1-1 solution of 3% hydrogen peroxide and water, then wipe it onto your cutting board with a paper towel.
-This will eliminate any remaining bacteria left on the board.
+2. Disinfecting.
+Mix a 1-1 solution of 3 percent hydrogen peroxide and water.
+Then wipe it onto all surfaces of your cutting board with a clean cloth.
+This will eliminate any bacteria on the board.

-If your plastic cutting board surface becomes rough, or if you notice mold or mildew, it’s probably time to replace it.
+2. Upkeep and maintenance.
+Audit your cutting boards every few weeks.
+If your cutting board surface becomes rough, or if you see mold or mildew, it’s time to replace it.

+3. Upkeep and maintenance.
 Rub the surface of your bamboo cutting board regularly with food-grade mineral oil to prevent the surface from absorbing too much moisture and warping or delaminating.
 Make sure you coat all sides of the cutting board evenly.
-Apply oil daily when your cutting board is new, then once a week during the first few months.
-After that, oiling once a month will suffice.
+Note: Apply oil daily when your cutting board is new, then once a week during the first few months.
+After that, oil once a month.